 That Jesus and Joshua shared the same Hebrew name is not new news.
-In fact, the “Joshua” novels of Joseph F. Grinzone are about a Christ-like figure, a carpenter, who touches people’s lives with his example, his teachings and his miracles; the author chose the name Joshua exactly because it is an alternative reading of the name Jesus in the gospels.
+In fact, Moishe Rosen, the founder of Jews for Jesus, authored Y’ESHUA, the Jewish Way to Say Jesus, published by the Moody Bible Institute in 1982.
+Also in the 1980s, there appeared the “Joshua” novels of Joseph F. Grinzone which are about a Christ-like figure, a carpenter, who touches people’s lives with his example, his teachings and his miracles; the author chose the name Joshua exactly because it is an alternative reading of the name Jesus in the Gospels.

 But, it’s complicated.
 In moving names from one language to another, typically a letter is replaced by its closest relative in the target language and adjustments are made for the sake of grammar or sound; that said, the two words might not sound at all alike or look at all alike.
 Because the Greek name Ιησους is sounded out as (something like) ee-ay-soos (close to the Spanish pronunciation), it became Jesus in Latin.
 One more thing: if you capitalize the first three letters of Ιησους, you have I H S for iota, eta, sigma; these are the letters that form the Christogram that traditionally adorns vestments and altar cloths in Roman Catholic churches.
 Another popular Christogram is Xmas, where the Χ is the Greek chi which is a symbol for Christ (Χριστός).
 These Christograms and the Kyrie are last links back to the early Greek Christian church.